curlyphries/AI-DJ/README.md

 # AI DJ
-An AI-powered DJ system that creates a personalized radio experience with automated announcements, music selection, and user interaction.
-The system uses AI to generate natural-sounding DJ commentary between songs, curate music based on themes or moods, and interact with users through text or voice commands.
+An AI-powered DJ system that creates a personalized radio experience with automated announcements, music selection and user interaction.
+The system uses AI to generate natural-sounding DJ commentary between songs, curate music based on themes or moods and interact with users through text or voice commands.

 ## Table of Contents